gregjacobs/Autolinker.js/README.md

 These are the options which may be specified for linking.
 These are specified by providing an Object as the second parameter to `Autolinker.link()`.
 These include:

 - **newWindow** : Boolean<br />
   `true` to have the links should open in a new window when clicked, `false` otherwise.
-Defaults to `true`.
+Defaults to `true`.<br /><br />
 - **stripPrefix** : Boolean<br />
   `true` to have the 'http://' or 'https://' and/or the 'www.' stripped from the beginning of links, `false` otherwise.
-Defaults to `true`.
+Defaults to `true`.<br /><br />
 - **truncate** : Number<br />
   A number for how many characters long URLs/emails/twitter handles should be truncated to inside the text of a link.
 If the URL/email/twitter is over the number of characters, it will be truncated to this length by replacing the end of the string with a two period ellipsis ('..').<br /><br />
-  Example: a url like 'http://www.yahoo.com/some/long/path/to/a/file' truncated to 25 characters may look like this: 'yahoo.com/some/long/pat..'
+  Example: a url like 'http://www.yahoo.com/some/long/path/to/a/file' truncated to 25 characters may look like this: 'yahoo.com/some/long/pat..'<br />
 - **className** : String<br />
   A CSS class name to add to the generated anchor tags.
 This class will be added to all links, as well as this class plus "url"/"email"/"twitter" suffixes for styling url/email/twitter links differently.